Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Promises/PromisesAreEager.md

   resolve('Welcome!
 Nice to meet you.');
 });
 }
- //now unless and untill we explicitly call the function that wraps the promise,the promise contents don't get printed
- //So only when we run the following code ,will we have the  logs greetingPoster();//Inside Promise (Is it eager Now???)
+ /*now unless and untill we explicitly call the function that wraps the promise,the promise contents don't get printed So only when we run the following code ,will we have the  logs greetingPoster();//Inside Promise (Is it eager Now???)
-//Inside Promise()
+ */

 //If we run
 greetingPoster()